-In the 2018 PiT Count, 66% of survey respondents in the City of Thunder Bay identified as Indigenous.
+In the 2018 PiT Count, 66% of survey respondents in the city of Thunder Bay identified as Indigenous.
 To end Indigenous homelessness (as defined on p.
 6 of this report), housing and housing supports need to be culturally competent and holistic, addressing the need for Indigenous people to reconnect with their Indigeneity and lost relationships to culture, place, family, community, identity.
-In the Truth and Reconciliation "Calls to Action", Indigenous peoples have the right to be actively involved in developing and determining housing programmes affecting them, and to administer such programmes through their own institutions.
+In the Truth and Reconciliation "Calls to Action", Indigenous peoples have the right to be actively involved in developing and determining housing programmes affecting them, and to administer such programmes through their own institutions as a part of the broader housing spectrum.

-To this end, it is recommended that expansion of culturally competent supports and housing for Indigenous people be developed and administered by Indigenous organizations, while maintaining good relations and partnering with other housing service providers in Thunder Bay.
+To this end, it is recommended that expansion of culturally competent supports and housing for Indigenous people be developed and administered by and in partnership with Indigenous organizations, while maintaining good relations and partnering with other housing service providers in Thunder Bay.